Campaign Strategy Questionnaire

 Bookmark this page now!

-You don't have to finish this form in one session.
-Come back to it as often as needed and click on the "Submit" button when finished.
-We do suggest that you print or save to a PDF file between edits to avoid potential loss.
-Once you are "finished" (clicked "Submit") go to the main menu at https://www.smartmoneynetwork.net/lets-talk to schedule your on-boarding call.
+We suggest that you print or save to a PDF file between edits to avoid potential loss.
+Once you are finished (clicked "Submit") go to the main menu at https://www.smartmoneynetwork.net/lets-talk to schedule your on-boarding call.

 This is not a black box solution.
 In order to be successful in any sales endeavor, you must determine your target audience, develop your value proposition and unique selling position, and tell a story that will resonate with your target audience and compel them to engage with you.